Combat Zone Wrestling: Combine

+Former

 Deja Vu

 The first show featured a bloody barbed wire match between Zandig and Lobo.
-Since then the Deja Vu card has been held on an almost yearly basis.
+Since then the Deja Vu card had been held on an almost yearly basis.

-Chri$ Ca$h Memorial Show
+Chris Cash Memorial Show

-As of 2005 Combat Zone Wrestling annually run a memorial tribute event to Christopher "Chri$ Ca$h" Bauman titled "Down with the Sickness" after Chri$ Ca$h's theme song from the band Disturbed.
+CZW had previously ran a memorial tribute event to Christopher "Chri$ Ca$h" Bauman titled "Down with the Sickness" after Chri$ Ca$h's theme song from the band Disturbed.
 The show originally started as a double header afternoon show, with another CZW event taking place later in the evening.
-Many former CZW trainees have made appearances on past events, including longtime friend GQ, who has wrestled on all of the events.
+Many former CZW trainees made appearances on past events, including longtime friend GQ, who had wrestled on all of the events.

 Tangled Web

-Every year since 2008, CZW has held this event in which a barbed-wire "spiderweb" is used.
+CZW previously held this event series in which a barbed-wire "spiderweb" is used.